 What contraction pains feel like

-I know this is what many women are curious about when it comes to natural labor.
+I know this is what many women are curious about when it comes to natural childbirth.
 We hear it’s painful, but just how painful is it?

 Active labor contractions are painful but manageable.
 You just need to remember that each painful contraction is bringing the baby down the birth canal– so the pain MEANS something.
 There’s also a rest period in between contractions that allows some time to breathe and re-gather yourself so that helps a lot.
 I’m usually good at meditating and visualizing, I have certain places I go to in my mind when I do this.
 I had originally thought I can go to the secret peaceful place in my mind during each contraction.

 But when the contractions were actually happening I was so focused on the “here and now” that I wasn’t able to use any of the visualization techniques I had planned.
 Instead of allowing my mind to travel to a meditative place, I found myself just focused on getting through each contraction.
 I remembered to take deep breaths, which helped with the pain relief.

 My body is powerful.
 My body is completely relaxed.
 I’m ready to meet my baby.
 My body and my baby know what to do.
 I am strong.
 My body is strong.
 I feel calm, confident, safe and grounded.
 I surrender this process to my body and my baby.